markjprice/web-dev-net9/docs/errata/improvements.md

 In the next edition, I will write, "How to try out and document web service APIs with OpenAPI."
 And I will add a note about terminology, as shown above.

+# Page 413 - Calling services in the Northwind MVC website

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 11, 2025](https://github.com/markjprice/web-dev-net9/issues/29).

+In Step 7, I wrote, "Optionally, start the `Northwind.WebApi` project using the `https` profile without debugging."

+If the reader only clicks the OData menu item to try it out, and not any of the features that call the `Northwind.WebApi` web service, then they do not need that project running.

+In the next edition, I will either delete that step, or explain why I've put it in and list the features that require it, or if I encourage the use of Aspire from the very beginning of the book as I plan to do, then all projects will start automatically without needing to have a manual step.